-The main muscle in the beef rib is the longissimus dorsi, or rib eye muscle, which is situated high up on the back of the animal, where it doesn't get much exercise, so it yields some of the tenderest meat.
-It can develop excellent marbling, which imparts moisture and flavor to the meat.
+The main muscle in the beef rib is the longissimus dorsi, or rib eye muscle, situated high on the back of the cow.
+Because this muscle doesn't get much exercise, it yields some of the tenderest meat.
+It also can develop excellent marbling, which imparts moisture and flavor to the meat.

-In fact, the degree of marbling visible in the rib eye muscle specifically is one of the most important factors in grading beef.
-More marbling means a higher grade.
+The degree of marbling visible in the rib eye muscle specifically is one of the most important factors in grading beef.
+More marbling generally earns a higher grade.

-The beef rib primal comes from the beef forequarter, where it's separated from the beef chuck between the 5th and 6th ribs, and from the loin between the 12th and 13th ribs.
-Thus the rib primal consists of the 6th through the 12th ribs (7 ribs in all).
+The beef rib primal comes from the beef forequarter, where it's separated from the beef chuck between the fifth and sixth ribs, and from the loin between the twelfth and thirteenth ribs.
+Thus the rib primal can include meat from the sixth through the 12th ribs (seven ribs in all).

 The rib eye cap can be stuffed, rolled and roasted, or it can be portioned into individual steaks.
 However, most of the time it's left attached to the rib eye.

-The rib eye lip (sometimes called ribeye tail), consisting of the longissimus costarus and the serratus dorslis, can also be removed or left on, and it's usually left on because there's not much you can do with it once it's off except grind it up.
+The rib eye lip (sometimes called rib eye tail), consisting of the longissimus costarus and the serratus dorsalis, can also be removed or left on.
+It’s usually left on because there's not much you can do with it except grinding it.

-Thus, meaty beef ribs are pretty much an oxymoron.
-You're really talking about whatever meat there is between the rib bones.
-And since beef ribs aren't a high-demand item, the meat between the ribs (called intercostal meat) often simply ends up being removed and used for making ground beef.
+Thus, meaty beef ribs are pretty much an oxymoron because you are really referring to the limited meat between the rib bones.
+Since beef ribs aren't a high-demand item, the meat between the ribs (called intercostal meat) often simply ends up being removed and used for making ground beef.